Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 If your DM allows the use of feats, you may instead take a [feat](https://2014.5e.tools/feats.html).

 ### Dealer's Intuition
 When you reach 5th level, you learn to alter your cards in such a way to change their properties.
 Whenever you take a short or long rest, you can change the Deck Actions you are able to preform.
-You can't have more Deck Actions then your Cartomancer allows for.
+You can't have more Deck Actions then your Cartomancer level allows for.

 ### Deck of Cards Feature
 At 6th level, you gain one feature granted by your deck of cards

-{% subclass_feature(subclass="Tarot Deck") %}
+{% subclass_feature(subclass="Joker Deck") %}
-### The Cards Will Tell
+### House Rules
-_6th-level Tarot Deck feature_
+_6th-level Joker Deck feature_

-When you finish a long rest, you may spend 10 minutes laying out three cards from your Tarot deck in a ritual of foresight.
-As you complete the reading, you glimpse fragments of a possible future.

-The DM provides you with a vision, omen, or symbolic impression and the three cards that symbolize these events.
-The message may be cryptic or clear, literal or metaphorical, at the DM’s discretion.
-You do not know exactly **when** or **how** the vision will come to pass — only that it is tied to events in the near future.

-- The vision might reveal danger (“a blade in the dark”), an opportunity (“a crown toppled”), or insight about a specific creature, object, or location (“the tower burns”).
-- The DM decides the content, clarity, and timing of the vision.
-- You may choose to focus your reading on a **specific creature** you have met, even without their knowledge.
-In that case, the vision relates to that creature’s fate.
+You are the dealer and the table will play by your rules.

+Once per turn when you cast a spell that forces a saving throw, you can choose to change the saving throw type (e.g., Dexterity to Wisdom).
+This choice must be made before the target rolls.

+You can use this feature a number of times equal to your proficiency bonus and you regain all uses upon finishing a long rest.

 {% end %}